cloudcores/CuAssembler/UserGuide.md

 * **Constant memory**: Constant memory `c[0x##][0x####]`, first bracket for constant memory bank, second for memory address.
 The value of constant memory is the list of the constant bank, and the value of the memory address.
 The label is `cA` followed by the label of the memory address of second bracket.
 * **Integer immediate**: Integer immediate such as `0x0` (**NOTE**: integer immediate should always be in hex, raw `1` or `0` will be treated as float immediates).
 The value is just the bit representation of the integer.
 NOTE: the negative sign should be treated as an modifier, since we don't know how many bits will the value takes.
 The label is `II`.
 * **Float immediate**: Float immediate such as `5`, `2.0`, `-2.34e-3`.
 The value of float immediate is just its binary representation, depend on the precision(32bit or 16bit, 64bit not found yet).
 Denormals such as `+Inf`, `-Inf` and `QNAN` are also possible.
 The label is `FI`.
 * **Scoreboard Set**: This type is only for instruction `DEPBAR` for setting the set of scoreboards to be waited, such as `{1,3}`.
-Currently there are 6 barriers, with each value corresponding to 1bit.
+Currently there are 6 scoreboards, with each value corresponding to 1bit.
 Scoreboards count waited in control codes should be 0, yet `DEPBAR` is capable of waiting a scoreboard with non-zero number.
 For example, 8 requests is sent to scoreboard 5, every request will increment SB5, and every complete request will decrement SB5.
 If we only need 3 of them to be back, we can just wait the scoreboard dropping to `8-3=5`, which can be achieved by `DEPBAR.LE SB5, 0x5 ;`. **NOTE**: the comma inside the brakets will affect the splitting of operands, thus the scoreboard sets will be translated to an indexed type `SBSET#` during parsing.
 The label is `SBSET`.
 * **Label**: Any other type not included above.
 Usually a string, such as `SR_TID.X`, `SR_LEMASK`, `3D`, `ARRAY_2D`, etc. The value of label is quite like the modifier, its value will depend on the context.
 Usually we set the value to **1**, and let the weight be the real encoding.
 It's label is just itself.

 Then we can obtain the value list of the example instruction `@P0 FADD.FTZ R13, -R14, -RZ`: